Krotoa

-The "!Oroǀõas" ("Ward-girl"), spelled in Dutch as Krotoa, otherwise known by her Christian name Eva (c.
-1643 – 29 July 1674), was a !Uriǁ'aeǀona translator working for the officials of the Vereenigde Oostindische Compagnie (VOC) during the founding of the Cape Colony.
+The "!Oroǀõas" ("Ward-girl"), spelled in Dutch as Krotoa or Kroket, otherwise known by her Christian name Eva (c.
+1643 – 29 July 1674), was a !Uriǁ'aeǀona translator who worked for the Vereenigde Oostindische Compagnie (VOC) during the founding of the Cape Colony.

-She is one of the most well written about women in South African history, with her name appearing in the journals of the United East India Company (VOC) from as early as 1652.
+Her name appears in the journals of the United East India Company (VOC) from as early as 1652.
 She was the first woman mentioned by her Khoi name in early European records of the settlement at ǁHuiǃgaeb (Cape Town).

 Name

-The name "Krotoa" was most likely not a name but a Dutch spelling of the designation !Oroǀõas (Khoekhoegowab spelling: !Goroǀgôas), referring to the fact that she was put under guardianship, either of her uncle Autshumato (also known as Kx'aothumathub) or of Jan van Riebeeck and Maria de la Quellerie.
-Her actual birthname is unknown.
+The name "Krotoa" or "Kroket" was most likely not a name, but a Dutch spelling of the designation !Oroǀõas (Khoekhoegowab spelling: !Goroǀgôas), referring to the fact that she was put under guardianship, either of her uncle Autshumato (also known as Kx'aothumathub) or of Jan van Riebeeck and Maria van Riebeeck.
+Her actual birth name is unknown.

 Biography

 Early life

-"Krotoa" was born in 1643 as a member of the !Uriǁ’aeǀona (Strandlopers) people.
-She was the niece of Autshumao, a Khoi chieftain and trader.
+Krotoa was born in 1643 as a member of the !Uriǁ’aeǀona (Strandlopers) people.
+She was the niece of Autshumao, a Khoi chieftain, who had grown wealthy as a trader.
 At the age of twelve, she was taken to work in the household of Jan van Riebeeck, the first governor of the Cape colony.
-As a teenager, she learned Dutch and Portuguese and, like her uncle, worked as an interpreter for the Dutch who wanted to trade goods for cattle. "!Oroǀõas" received goods such as tobacco, brandy, bread, beads, copper, and iron for her services.
-In exchange, when she visited her family her Dutch masters expected her to return with cattle, horses, seed pearls, amber, tusks, and hides.
-Unlike her uncle, however, "!Oroǀõas" was able to obtain a higher position within the Dutch hierarchy as she additionally served as a trading agent, ambassador for a high ranking chief and peace negotiator in time of war.
+As a teenager, she learned Dutch and Portuguese and, like her uncle, worked as an interpreter for the Dutch who wanted to trade goods for cattle.
+Krotoa received goods such as tobacco, brandy, bread, beads, copper, and iron for her services.
+In exchange, when she visited her family, her Dutch masters expected her to return with cattle, horses, seed pearls, amber, tusks, and hides.
+Unlike her uncle, however, Krotoa was able to obtain a higher position within the Dutch hierarchy, as she additionally served as a trading agent and ambassador for a high-ranking chief and peace negotiator in times of war.
 Her story exemplifies the initial dependency of the Dutch newcomers on the natives, who were able to provide reasonably reliable information about the local inhabitants.